Armenian hypothesis: Criticism

-J. Grepin wrote in a review (1986) in the Times Literary Supplement the model of linguistic relationships is "the most complex, far reaching and fully supported of this century".
+John A. C. Greppin wrote, in a 1986 review of Gamkrelidze and Ivanov, that "a large number of Western linguists" maintain "cautious sentiments" regarding the hypothesis, which he described as "the most complex, far-reaching and fully supported of this century".

-Robert Drews says (as published in 1988) that "most of the chronological and historical arguments seem fragile at best, and of those that I am able to judge, some are evidently wrong".
+Robert Drews wrote in 1988 that "most of the chronological and historical arguments seem fragile at best, and of those that I am able to judge, some are evidently wrong".
 However, he argues that it is far more powerful as a linguistic model, providing insights into the relationship between the Indo-European and the Semitic and Kartvelian languages.